Editorial Team

 While pursuing her graduate studies, Victoria worked numerous years as a teacher and in roles within the non-profit and philanthropic sectors, reflecting her passion for helping marginalized communities and her commitment to education and social justice.
 Her research interests center around decolonization theory and pluriversal politics, mainly with a Latin American focus.
 She explores alternative education policies and programs that acknowledge and value the particularities of the region.
 Victoria aspires to bridge gaps and help build an informed global society that value different ways of being and learning.

-ASSOCIATE EDITOR |Duke Ofosu-Anim
+MANAGING EDITOR |Duke Ofosu-Anim

 ORCID ID: 0000-0001-5456-9225